 These two exceptional rorbuer, Valbua and Aronbua, sit side-by-side on their own stretch of water.
-Their only shortcoming is proximity to the main road through Reine, which runs directly behind the cabins.
+Their only shortcoming is proximity to the main road through Reine, which runs behind the cabins.
 However, we’ve received word that traffic is light even in the peak season, and the few cars that pass slow down considerably to cross the nearby bridge, making them a non-issue.
 The renovations to these rorbuer are fantastic, they ample exterior space, and are centrally located 100 meters from the market.
-2013 summer prices: 1600K and 2100K ($275 and $360).
+2016 summer prices: from 1600K per night.
 10% discount for one-week rentals.

 The ‘New’ Guy: Eliassen Rorbuer (Hamnøy)

 The site may be old but the rorbuer were renovated in 2010 (the term ‘gutted’ is more accurate).
 The rustic charm is gone but the cabins are clean, slightly cheaper than the nearby counterparts, and have superb views.
-The Eliassen Rorbuer are located in Hamnøy just down the road from Reine, and also offer modest hostel rooms for 450K ($77).
-2013 summer prices: 1190K–1790K ($205–$305).
+The Eliassen Rorbuer are located in Hamnøy just down the road from Reine, and also offer modest hostel rooms for 450K.
+2016 summer prices: from 990K per night.

 Svolvær’s Finest: Svinøya Rorbuer (Svolvær)

 The Svinøya Rorbuer are several well-regarded cabins situated on a small island in the Svolvær harbor, a short walk to the town center.
 The offerings include original rorbuer that have been thoughtfully restored as well as some cabins newly built in the traditional style.
-The downside is that they are located in Svolvær, still beautiful yet less desirable than nearby Henningsvær or Reine.
+The downside is that they are located in Svolvær, which is beautiful but less desirable than nearby Henningsvær or Reine.
 The cabins also are very expensive compared to the competition on other islands.
 2016 summer prices: from 1375K per night.

 Where to Stay in Henningsvær

 If you are planing on staying in Henningvaer for a few days, give the Gammelfileten Brygge a serious look.
-These four outstanding apartments located in the Henningsvær Harbor and an exceptional deal for Norway.
-A three-night stay is required during the peak season; 1100K–1700K ($190–$290).
+These four outstanding apartments located in the Henningsvær Harbor are a great deal for Norway.
+A three-night stay is required during the peak season.
+From 1100K per night.